FarmData2/FarmData2/components/README.md

   - Indicates that inputs are required field if present.
   - required fields are indicated by a red asterisk

-- All components must have a `validText` and `invalidText` props to indicate ARIA text below the field when teh value in the component is valid or invalid.
+- All components must have a `showInvalid` prop

+  - This prop is set by the entry point to indicates that bootstrap styling should be shown for invalid inputs.
-- All components must have a `showValidity` prop that indicates if the validity of components should be shown using the bootstrap styling.
+  - The component indicates the validity of inputs using its `isValid` computed property as described below.

-  - The component computes validity as described below but only shows it when `show-validity` is set to true.
+  - The validity styling is shown:

+    - When `isValid` is true (regardless of the value of the `showInvalid` prop).
+    - When `isValid` is false and `showInvalid` is true.

-  - This prop is watched and is set to true by the entry point when "Submit" is clicked.
+  - This prop should be is set by the entry point to
+    - `true` when "Submit" is clicked
+    - `false` when "Reset" is clicked

 - Components manage props, state and events to allow page to change state via the prop.

   - The component provides a `prop` for every value that is collected by the component
   - The component watches the `props` and the state variables that are `v-modeled` to input elements
+  - when a watched prop changes the component updates its state.
-  - When a value that a component collects changes, the component emits an `updated:prop_name` event with a payload giving the new value of the prop.
+  - When the state for a value that a component collects changes, the component emits an `updated:prop_name` event with a payload giving the new value of the prop.
-  - The entry point should `v-model` the prop to an element in `data.form`
+  - The entry point should `v-model` the prop to an element in its `data.form`

 - All events emitted must be kabob-case.

 - All components must emit a `ready` event when they are ready to be used in tests.

   - e.g. any API calls that were made in `created` have completed.

-- All components must emit a `valid` event any time their validity changes.

-  - This event will have a `boolean` payload indicating if the component's value is valid or not.
-  - Entry points will use this value to enable/disable submission.
-  - The component `watch`es the `isValid` computed property for changes and emits this event.

 - If an error occurs, the component must emit an `error` event with a `String` message as the payload.